Mowbray-R-V/Graph-based-RL4CO/README.md

 # Key papers
 1. Theory of Graph Neural Networks: Representation and Learning
 2. A Comprehensive Survey on Graph Neural Networks, 2019

+# Expressiveness
-3. How powerfule are graph neural nwtwork ? .
+1. How powerful are graph neural network ?
 ICLR 2019
-4.
+2. Graph Positional and Structural Encoder, ICML 2024
+3. Graph Neural Netwroks With Learnable Structural and Positional Representations, ICLR 2022

 # Graph neural netwrok
 ## Spectral methods (Defines convolution in the graph Fourier (spectral) domain using the graph Laplacian’s eigenbasis)